bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ???

- The "Entry" is the first module to be loaded and executed in a script using webpack.
-It then loads its dependencies, which loads its dependencies, etc.

 Entries are special in that no other module may depend on them.

 Every other module may refer to any module, even circularly, though we wouldn't suggest it...

 --